iTwin/pcf/README.md

 Without pcf: data format A == Connector for A => iModel

-With pcf:    data format A == Driver for A    => IR Model == parametric connector => iModel
+With pcf:    data format A == Loader for A    => IR Model == parametric connector => iModel

 ```

 This new architecture separates the concern of accessing an external data from the connector so that we can reuse a connector to populate iModels.
-It's much easier to write a Driver than to write a full-blown Connector as you don't have to deal with the intricacies in the iModel.js world.
-It requires zero expertise in iModel.js to write a Driver.
-As long as there's a **Driver** for a data format, its data can be imported into an iModel through pcf.
+It's much easier to write a Loader than to write a full-blown Connector as you don't have to deal with the intricacies in the iModel.js world.
+It requires zero expertise in iModel.js to write a Loader.
+As long as there's a **Loader** for a data format, its data can be imported into an iModel through pcf.

-## How to write a Driver?
+## How to write a Loader?

-You can write your own Driver by implementing [IDriver](https://github.com/zachzhu2016/pcf/blob/main/core/src/IRModel.ts) or extending one of the currently supported Drivers.
+You can write your own Loader by implementing [Loader](https://github.com/zachzhu2016/pcf/blob/main/core/src/loaders/Loader.ts) or extending one of the currently supported Loaders.

 # Road Map